node-3d/bullet-raub/README.md

 npm i -s bullet-raub
 ```

-Note: as this is a compiled addon, compilation tools must be in place on your system.
+> Note: compilation tools must be in place on your system.
-Such as MSVS13 for Windows, where **ADMIN PRIVELEGED** `npm i -g windows-build-tools` most probably helps.
+For Windows, use **ADMIN PRIVELEGED** command line:
+\`npm i -g windows-build-tools\`.
+Also **Windows** needs **vcredist 2013** to be installed.

 ## Usage

-This library is not a direct mapping of Bullet API, rather it is more of a simplified
-interpretation for generic purposes.

-There are 4 classes right now, and probably that's it.
-But many things can be achieved.

-NOTE: In multiple occasions vector parameters are used.
+In multiple occasions vector parameters are used.
 Telling that `pos` (position)
 is a `vec3` this doc implies you can use either `[x, y, z]` or `{ x, y, z }` values.
 Those are considered equal.
 The same way you can retrieve values as `pos[0]` or `pos.x`.
 There is also `quat` type, which is 4D vector, having additional `w` component.

-NOTE: Any **set** property has an event with the same name.
+Any **set** property has an event with the same name.
 The event is emitted whenever
 this property is changed by the setter.
 In some cases such properties are changed
 not by the setters, but by the engine itself.
 Then there is `'update'` event, containing
 a limited set of info on what was updated by the engine.
 If getters are called within
 update-handler, they get the newest values as well.

+Each class has a `destroy` method, which can be used to free its native resources.
+If called, it causes the `'destroy'` event to be fired.
+However in case of GC
+the resources will be freed in the same way, but with no such event.

 ---

 ### class Scene

-Wraps around `btPhysicsWorld` (as if this was relevant).
+Wraps around `btPhysicsWorld`.
 Scene works as a container
 for Bodies.
 Bodies only interact within the same scene.
 There can be multiple scenes
 running simultaneously.